MahmutEsadErman/Movie-Night-System/README.md

 pip install pyside6
 ```

 <p>4.
-Last but not least make sure you run database/proje_schema.sql to have database in your system</p>
+Last but not least, make sure you run database/proje_schema.sql to have database in your system</p>